swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 Several people questioned whether it was necessary to make this distinction for libraries without binary compatibility concerns, i.e. those that are shipped with their client apps.
 While there may be a need to do something to handle enums shipped with Apple's OS SDKs, it's arguable whether this is worth it for "source libraries", such as SwiftPM packages.

 This question can be rephrased as "is adding a case to an enum a source-breaking change?"
 The distinction between frozen and non-frozen enums puts that choice in the hands of the library author, with the default answer—the one that does not require extra annotation—being "no, it is not".
 If adding a new enum case is not a source-breaking change, then it can be done in a minor version release of a library, one intended to be backwards-compatible.
 Like deprecations, this can produce new warnings, but not new errors, and it should not (if done carefully) break existing code.
 This isn't a critical feature for a language to have, but I would argue that it's a useful one for library developers.

-Karl Wagner also brought up the idea of putting this choice in the hands of the *client* by writing `@static import` or similar, stating in the code that a particular library should be imported without any particular support for "non-source-breaking changes".
-This is an implementable idea, but I'm not sure it's worth the additional complexity it adds to the language on top of this proposal, and it's not something that would be supported by system libraries.
-It's also additive and does not have ABI impact, so we can add it to the language later if need be.

 > I wrote a [longer response] to this idea to Dave DeLong on the swift-evolution list.
 Dave [wasn't entirely convinced][delong-response].